MicrosoftDocs/powerapps-docs/powerapps-docs/user/email-template-create.md

    3. **Category**.
 The default for this field is set to **User**.
 Categories determine which dynamic text fields are available for use in your template.
    4. **Language**.
 You can display your installed language packs in this field. **Language** also helps to categorize your templates.
    5. **Create**.
 Once an email is formatted, you can create it into a template.

+If you select create, one of the following pages appear:
+- The enhanced email template editor page, if your admin has enabled the enhanced email template editor option in Power Apps.
+- The default email template editor page, if your admin hasn't enabled the enhanced email template editor option in Power Apps.

 ### Enhanced email template editor overview

-If your admin has enabled the enhanced email template editor option in Power Apps, the enhanced email template editor page appears.

    ![Create a new email template.](media\email-template-enh.png "Start  with a blank template option") You can do the following: